 Help raise awareness and vital funds to prevent, evaluate, and treat child abuse in Central Oregon!

-Will you join me in BEING THE LIGHT AND HELPING A CHILD SHINE?
+Will you join me in Speak up.
+Save a child.
 Here are ways you can help:

 - Attend this free event as my team member

-- Make a donation if you are unable to attend – please reference my name (John Furrow) as Team Captain
+- Make a donation if you are unable to attend – please reference our Team, Tom’s Table with That Furrow Crew

 - Online donation NOW